-There’s something Grandpa wants you to know: His walker doesn’t define him.
+There’s something Grandpa wants you to know.
+He was young once.
+And his walker doesn’t define him.

-Chances are, he’d love it if you asked him about his life and got to know his story.
+Chances are, he’d love it if you asked him about it.
 You might find you have a lot in common—or that your childhood lives were very different.

 Either way, he’s probably got stories to tell.

-Sadly, one of my most-read posts here at Frontida Assisted Living's blogs is talking about elderly depression.
-It’s not sad that people are reading it but that so many seniors are feeling down.
-Often it’s because life has changed so much that they might not feel like they fit.
+Sadly, one of the most-read posts here at Frontida Assisted Living in Wisconsin talks about elderly depression.
+It’s not sad that people read it, but that so many seniors feel down.
+Often, it’s because life has changed so much that they might not feel like they fit.

 Wondering if he can answer because he’s suffering from memory loss?
-Often it’s the new information that’s hard to recall because people with dementia aren’t processing short-term memories.
+Often it’s the new information that’s hard to recall because people with dementia aren’t storing new short-term memories.

-But those long-term ones have had plenty of time to marinate, and talking about them might help him process the here and now.
+But those long-term memories have had plenty of time to marinate, and talking about them at his memory care facility might help him process the “here and now.”